Užmirštos karalystės pasakos

 ...

-Once there lived an old woman and an old man, and they had no children.
-Because of that, the old woman decided to bake a little round loaf.
-She scraped together flour from all the corners and baked a pretty, round bread product.
+There once lived a granny with a grandpa, and they had no children.
+Thus, the granny decided to bake a little round loaf.
+She scraped together flour from all the nooks and baked a pretty, round bread product.
 She placed it on the table, covered it with a towel, and went off to milk the cows.
-From here the story becomes unclear — whether it was just a hallucination of the old woman, who had sniffed too much flour, or whether it reflects reality — but, based on the old woman’s testimony, events unfolded like this...
+From here the story becomes unclear, whether it was just the granny's hallucination from sniffing flour or if it reflects reality, but, according to the elders' testimony, the events unfolded like this...

 The little loaf looked around and thought to itself: “The old woman will come back with the milk and eat me.”
-After all, he had only just appeared and didn’t understand that the old woman and old man hadn’t baked him to be eaten.
-At least that’s what the old woman kept insisting to everyone — most likely trying to justify why he had run away from her.
+After all, he had just recently appeared and didn't realize that the granny and grandpa hadn't baked him for eating.
+At least that's what the old woman kept insisting to everyone—most likely trying to justify why he had run away from her.
 So then, the little loaf decided to set out on a journey.
-He rolled down from the table, through the door into the yard, then through the gate, and from momentum rolled a bit more down the road before stopping.
+He rolled down from the table, through the door into the yard, then through the gate, and with momentum, rolled a bit more down the road before stopping.
 Smelling the tasty scent of fresh bread, a big bear came out of the forest and said:

-— Little loaf, little loaf, I’m going to eat you! — He opened his mouth, the crust went crack, and he gobbled him up in a single gulp.
+— Little loaf, little loaf, I will eat you! — opened his mouth, the crust just crackled, and gobbled him up in one gulp.

 And that was the end of the little loaf’s adventures.
-What were you expecting — that a round loaf of bread, with no arms and no legs, would roll far and be able to defend itself from a big bear?
-It's a good thing that no crow or rabbit found him lying there, or he would’ve suffered much longer as they picked at him.
+And what did you expect—that a round loaf of bread, without arms or legs, would roll far without a kick and be able to defend itself against a big bear?
+It's good that some crow or hare didn't find him lying there, otherwise, he would have suffered long while they were eating him.

 The Witch’s Apples

-One day, a young monk met a young devil on the road and they decided to find out who was cooler and stronger.
-It’s hard to say now whether one looked at the other the wrong way, or whether the conflict arose from ideological differences.
+Once on the road, a young monk met a young devil and decided to determine who was more dashing and stronger.
+It's hard to say now whether they looked at each other the wrong way, or whether the conflict was determined by ideological differences.
 Both were young, so they began resolving it right there in the meadow through physical violence.
 They wrestled and grappled for a long time, but couldn’t defeat one another.
 The devil tried to stab the monk with his horns and strangle him with his tail, while the monk kept sticking his little cross everywhere, which blinded and burned the imp.
 Tired and worn out, with swollen faces and gaps in their collections of teeth, they decided that wrestling would not help and they needed to try something else.
 Then the monk said:

 The monk’s and the devil’s wrestling was even recorded in the local chronicle.
 It says that during confession, an anonymous person informed the priest that two suspicious young men had been rolling and grunting in a meadow for several days.
 The priest gathered the town’s men — some brought bundles of firewood, some whole logs on wagons, liquor and snacks — and with their wives and children went to restore local morality.
 In the fields, the crowd found only trampled grass.
 To at least compensate for the wasted time, they beat the anonymous man who had blackened the priest’s authority and, in doing so, lost his right to confession secrecy — then all went their separate ways.